snafees/ortho_seqs/README.md

 ```
 --min_pct
 ```
-When *ortho_seqs* is run, a .csv file of covariances will be saved in the specified path.
+When ortho_seqs is run, a .csv file of covariances will be saved in the specified path.
 This matrix of covariances is one of the main results of the program (as shown in {sequence_file_name}.npz output below).
 The csv file will contain the covariance of each nucleotide at each site with another nucleotide at another site (or amino acids at each site).
-In addition, *ortho_seqs* will automatically return a histogram of all non-zero covariances, such that the distribution can be observed.
-The bin width will always be 0.5. *ortho_seqs* will also graph the rFon1D values for every non-zero item at every site.
 Suppose there are 5 covariance values of 2, 1, 0, 0, -1.
 For the percentiles, all unique *magnitudes* will be considered when assigning covariances, which will be 2, 1, and 0.
 0 will be the 0th percentile (therefore, assigning 0 to the *--min_pct* flag will return every covariance), 1 (and -1) will be 33.33..., and 2 will be 66.66...
 Specifying 50 as *--min_pct* will only return the row with the covariance of 2, since only 66.6...>50.
 The min_pct flag is short for minimum percentile, which will remove any covariances from the .csv file that are below the given percentile.
 The default value is 75.